 Boroondara residents play a critical role in reducing the amount of waste produced in homes, offices and businesses.
 Council’s website has useful resources to help reduce the amount of overall household waste, and to avoid creating waste in the first place:

 - A to Z recycling and waste guide: if you have an unwanted item and you’re not sure what to do with it, use this simple guide to find the best way to deal with it

-- top tips to reduce items in your recycling bin.
+- top tips to avoid and reduce waste.